Amazing Crowns: Career

 The band recorded their first two singles and full-length self-titled album on their own label Kingdom Records.
 The album's sales performance led to the band being signed by Boston independent label Monolyth Records who in turn licensed the album to Walter Yetnikoff's newly formed label Velvel Records.
 Velvel re-released The Amazing Royal Crowns in 1998 with updated packaging before shutting down the following year.

-In 1999, as the bands popularity started to surge, they were hit with two major obstacles.
+In 1998, as the band's popularity started to surge, they were hit with two major obstacles.
 During a tour stop in Florida, Johnny Maguire quit the band 2 weeks before the group was to leave for an Australian tour.
-They were also forced to change their name again mid-tour in response to a lawsuit brought by Los Angeles swing act Royal Crown Revue.
+They were also forced to change their name again mid-tour in response to a lawsuit brought by Royal Crown Revue.

 Now called The Amazing Crowns, The band lineup was cemented with the addition of guitarist J.D Burgess.
 They toured a bit with JD then got to work recording their follow up full-length record with Joe Gittleman producing.
 As a sarcastic retort to the Royal Crown Revue lawsuit, they titled this album Royal.
 The cover for Royal was an original piece painted by artist and Mekons cofounder Jon Langford.
 The band signed to Time Bomb Records and Royal was scheduled to be released in June 2000.

 The band released a live offering to fans in March 2000 as a way of thanking them as they waited for Royal be released.
 The Payback Live album was recorded over three nights at the bands yearly hometown festival "The Providence Payback".

 The Amazing Crowns disbanded in late 2001 with one last performance at Lupo's Heartbreak Hotel in Providence.

 On December 31, 2012, the band reunited to perform a set during the annual Hometown Throwdown at the House of Blues in Boston, at the request of The Mighty Mighty Bosstones.

 In 2015, the band reunited once again to play a headlining set at the Cobra Lounge in Chicago to honor the life of their friend and touring partner, Erik "HiFi" Kish of Hi-Fi and the Roadburners, who died as the result of a motorcycle accident.